chrisb34/yii2-gridview-editable/README.md

 yii2-gridview-editable
 ======================

  A simple Extension to Yii2 GridView to enable simple editable columns

+ This is not yet on composer, so in the meatime, you can download and install it manually.
+I suggest that you place it in project_name/common or some similar directory and change the "use" statement to point to the directory.

  GridViewEditable extends the standard Yii2 GridView to give very basic text editing.
 It does not provide dropdowns, checkboxes etc, just